mnlipp/jgrapes/TcpEchoApp.md

 subscribe system) a handler should loop over all channels associated with the event, as shown for the `onRead` method above.

-Because this pattern is required frequently, the framework supports handler methods that have a second parameter of type `IOSubchannel`.
+This pattern is required frequently, and the framework therefore supports handler methods with a second parameter of type `IOSubchannel`.
 Such handlers are invoked (with the same event instance) for every `IOSubchannel` that the event was fired on.
 The `onRead` method can therefore be rewritten as: